 5. Seek medical professional help.

-Seek help from a medical profession to diagnose and address the cause of your pain.
-Not Google.
-Not your friends in the running group.
-An actual, medical professional.
+Do not ask Google to diagnose you.
+Not your friends in the running group, either.
+You’re going to need an actual, medical professional.
 The professional will also be able to give you a clear plan to help you on your path to recovering from the injury.

 6. Address the Cause of the Pain

 Is there a structural weakness or a biomechanical imbalance?
 If so, the pain or injury will continue to happen until that weakness or imbalance is corrected.
-Are your shoes well overdue for replacing, and the blown out cushion is making your knees sore?
-Time to visit your local running store.

 When the pain subsides, figure out WHAT caused the pain in the first place, and fix it.